Constraining the neutral hydrogen fraction during reionization: Cross-simulation inference using power spectrum and bispectrum: Introduction

 \section{Introduction}

 The Epoch of Reionization (EoR) marks a crucial phase transition in cosmic history, occurring roughly between redshifts $z\sim6-15$ \citep{Becker2001,Planck2020}.
-During this period, the first luminous sources gradually heated and ionized the neutral hydrogen (\HI) in the intergalactic medium (IGM) \citep{Furlanetto2006, Pritchard2012}.
+During this period, the first luminous sources gradually heated and ionized the neutral hydrogen (\ion{H}{I}) in the intergalactic medium (IGM) \citep{Furlanetto2006, Pritchard2012}.
 Probing this era directly remains one of the most ambitious goals in modern cosmology.
 The redshifted 21-cm emission from the hyperfine transition of \HI provides a direct probe of the reionization process in three dimensions \citep{Furlanetto2006, Morales2010}.
-With the advent of next-generation radio interferometers such as the Square Kilometre Array (SKA), and ongoing efforts from pathfinders including the Low-Frequency Array (LOFAR), the Murchison Widefield Array (MWA), and the Hydrogen Epoch of Reionization Array (HERA), we are entering an era where statistical characterization of the EoR 21-cm signal is becoming a reality \citep{Tingay2013, DeBoer2017, VanHaarlem2013}.
+Ongoing observational efforts from pathfinders such as the Low-Frequency Array (LOFAR), the Murchison Widefield Array (MWA), and the Hydrogen Epoch of Reionization Array (HERA) have now made statistical measurements of the EoR 21-cm signal possible (see, e.g., \citealt{Barry_2019, Abdurashidova_2023, Mertens_2025}).